GouthumKharvi/Car-Sales-Database-Management-System-using-SQL/README.md

 - **Description:** A stored procedure to delete a car record by its ID.

 # Step 1: Create the database
-**CREATE DATABASE IF NOT EXISTS GlobalCarDetails;**
+CREATE DATABASE IF NOT EXISTS
+GlobalCarDetails;

 # Step 2: Use the database
-**USE GlobalCarDetails;**
+USE GlobalCarDetails;

--- Step 3: Create the Manufacturers table
+# Step 3: Create the Manufacturers table
-CREATE TABLE IF NOT EXISTS Manufacturers (
+CREATE TABLE IF NOT EXISTS Manufacturers
+(
   ManufacturerID INT AUTO_INCREMENT PRIMARY KEY,
   Name VARCHAR(100) NOT NULL,
   Country VARCHAR(100) NOT NULL
 );

 -- Step 4: Create the Models table